 As a vibrant Swiss cultural center we had more than 400 people visit from 30 states, nearly 30 Swiss communities, 20 Canadian locales plus Great Britain, Germany and South America in 2013

 As a heritage resource we helped more than 200 people with genealogy assistance.
 We received more than 100 questions about travel to Switzerland.
 Nearly 100 of you wanted help promoting a Swiss event, or help finding Swiss heritage representation.

 As we are the only Swiss archive of its kind, our Donald G. Tritt Library collection grows as individuals and Swiss clubs turn to us to provide the safekeeping of past for future generations.
-This year we inventoried 2,000 treasures that you want preserved from books to cowbells.
+Last year we inventoried 2,000 treasures that you want preserved from books to cowbells.

 Perhaps the most famous person who could have Swiss roots is American President Barack Obama.
 A Swiss genealogist found the 1692 baptism certificate for one Hans Gutknecht – Obama’s seventh-great grandfather on his mother’s side.

 Swiss traditions are found in many communities.
 Volkfest is performed annually in New Glarus, WI.
 Above is the New Glarus Jodlerklub

 Just down the road there is a celebration of Swiss cheesemaking every other year at the "Green County Cheese Days

 is held in Vevay IN, in the appropriately named Switzerland County.
 Sugarcreek, OH celebrates its Swiss Festiva